The science section discussed several human activities that are accelerating global climate change. These include:

-But unborn future generations have no voice in contemporary affairs; they cannot press politicians to make policies today that will be necessary for survival tomorrow.
 Because politicians must show achievements within the short period of time they are in office, most are unwilling to propose costly climate actions today that will only show rewards in the future.

 Finally, a power differential exists between the people suffering most from climate change and the people responsible for causing it.
 In the global economy, the latter are financially powerful—and enjoy lifestyles wedded to the consumer goods responsible for CO2 emissions; the former are financially powerless—and have lifestyles that utilize comparatively little of the goods responsible for CO2 emissions.

 To review the foundations and norms of Healing Earth’s environmental ethic, return to the Healing Earth Introduction.